By Kranthi Erra

 Paul writes in 2 Timothy 3:16–17 (ESV): “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”

-The phrase “breathed out by God” (from the Greek theopneustos) reminds us that Scripture is not merely human wisdom—it is the very Word of God Himself.
+The phrase “breathed out by God” reminds us that Scripture is not merely human wisdom—it is the very Word of God Himself.
 That makes it uniquely powerful in shaping us into people who are ready for His work.

 But beyond the evidence, the Word of God is living and personal.
 Before I was born again, I set out to read the Bible cover— not out of devotion, but simply to say I had done it.
 Yet after just a few weeks, something changed.
 The Scriptures came alive.
-My priorities shifted: I no longer wanted to waste time on video games or even in the fitness center—I wanted to keep reading.
-Through those pages, God began to capture my heart, and soon my journey of faith truly began.
+My priorities shifted.
+Through those pages, God began to capture my heart.

 2. The Bible reveals who God is